A computational study of accelerating, steady and fading negative streamers in ambient air

 \subsection{Dependence of steady propagation fields on the electrode geometry}

-In this section, we investigate how the high-voltage electrode geometry affects the properties of steady negative streamers in domain B, as shown in \tref{tab:computational domain}.
-We consider ten rod electrode lengths, denoted by $L_\mathrm{rod}$, ranging from 3.3\,mm to 26.4\,mm, and their radius is given by $L_\mathrm{rod}/11$.
+In this section, we investigate different steady negative streamers by changing the rod electrode geometry in domain B which has a length of 300\,mm, see \sref{sec:simulation domain} and \tref{tab:computational domain}.
+We consider ten rod electrode lengths $L_\mathrm{rod}$, ranging from 3.3\,mm to 26.4\,mm, with the rod radius given by $L_\mathrm{rod}/11$.

 For each electrode geometry, the applied voltage was varied to find a steady negative streamer.
 Only one steady solution was found for each electrode.
 The electron density profiles of these ten steady streamers are shown in \fref{fig:ne for ten steady streamers}.
 In \fref{fig:ten steady streamers}, the streamer velocity, optical diameter and maximal electric field are shown versus the streamer position, as well as the background electric field $E_{\mathrm{p-p}}$ and the average electric field $E_\mathrm{r-p}$.
 Note that all streamer properties remain essentially constant.
 With a longer rod electrode, the steady streamer propagates faster, and the optical diameter and maximal electric field are also higher, but the required background electric field is lower.